-->

 4. Let the sauce cool for a few minutes before using it.

-5. Store leftover sauce in an airtight container in the refrigerator for up to a week.
+5. Store any leftover sauce in an airtight container in the refrigerator for up to a week.

 FAQs – Table of Contents